reergymerej/depr/README.md

 ```

 ### Basic
-The deprecated method is executed, but a message is logged the first time.
+The deprecated method is executed, and a message is logged.

 ```js
 deprecate(app, 'oldMethod');